afonzeca/arun/README.md

 2) Support for full color, tables and fancy things for outputting information
 3) Security improvements
 4) Some code refactoring
-5) Support for creating Bosun Classes (DOMAINs) with internal DOMAIN/ACTIONS...
+5) Support for creating Arun Classes (DOMAINs) with internal DOMAIN/ACTIONS...
 You don't need to copy and paste anymore from this docs!
 6) More complete and full Unit Tests

-**License Info**
+### License Info

-This file is part of "Bosun - CLI Php Microframework" released under the following terms
+This file is part of "Arun - CLI Php Microframework" released under the following terms

 Copyright 2018 Angelo FONZECA ( https://www.linkedin.com/in/angelo-f-1806868/ )